aka Highlander III: The Final Dimension; Highlander III: The Magician

 In the 16th century, Conner McLeod battles Kane, a brutal Immortal from China, and leaves him buried in a cave.
 In present day Japan, archaeologist Alex Johnson uncovers the cave and inadvertently revives Kane.
 McLeod is living in Marrakesh with his adopted son, believing he has won The Prize and that all other Immortals are dead.
 Kane now comes, seeking revenge against McLeod.

-Director Andy Morahan has a visual slickness that helps breeze over many of the film’s other inadequacies – Highlander III is a beautifully photographed film if nothing else.
+Andy Morahan, a British director recruited from his work on music video, has a visual slickness that helps breeze over many of the film’s other inadequacies – Highlander III is a beautifully photographed film if nothing else.
 However, Morahan is doing no more than papering over a slim and absurdly contrived plot.
 There are times when the silliness gets the better of him – like a supremely daft sequence with characters crossing swords while swinging on trapezes.
 The score often verges on the laughable – Gaelic ballads sit alongside rap, while the orchestral score valiantly tries to combine Japanese woodwind instruments and bagpipes at the same time.

 Mario Van Peebles gives a performance that stinks to high heaven.
 It seems to be requisite that the villains in the Highlander films have punk hairstyles and are played completely OTT – even so, Van Peebles’ performance is incredibly bad.
 The character is shamelessly copied from Clancy Brown’s Kurgan in the first Highlander – he even gets his own scene driving towards other vehicles in a car without any hands and a terrified passenger.